johnsonjo4531/contours/README.md

 Once this function is finished building the string it will use `.innerHTML()` internally to build the DOM nodes.
 This means your user entered values are not safe unless they are: placed in a text Node, set in an attribute using `contours.attributes()` or escaped.
 After `.innerHTML` has been called it will walk through the newly created DOM tree replacing temporary elements with their sent in values and also checking if an element needs it's attributes set.

-Things to note are: contours accepts only single root nodes you can't have multiple root nodes unless you call `contours.custom()`.
-This ensures that a node you specified is returned instead of a document fragment.
-Contours also doesn't run script tags by default you will have to check `contours.custom()` for the option.
+Things to note are: Contours doesn't run script tags by default you will have to check `contours.custom()` for the option. (note that script can still be run through plain strings in contours through on handlers e.g. onclick)

+### syntax shortcuts

+The following are syntax shortcuts:

+- `$@${expression}`: wraps value of expression in contours.attributes before sending in the value.
+- `$#${expression}`: wraps value of expression in contours.textNode before sending in the value.
+- `$${expression}`: wraps value of expression in escapeHTML before sending in the value.

 ### contours.attributes()